uwerrrr/coin-visualization/README.md

 - Stack used
   - React with Javascript for front end
   - D3 for plotting charts
-  - CoinDesk API for getting coin price data
+  - CoinCap API for getting coin price data

 ---